arnor-sigurdsson/EIR/docs/acknowledgements.rst

 - ``umap-learn`` : Uniform Manifold Approximation and Projection

+- ``fastapi`` : FastAPI framework, high performance, easy to learn, fast to code, ready for production

+- ``uvicorn`` : The lightning-fast ASGI server.

+- ``pydantic`` : Data validation using Python type hints

+- ``tiktoken``  – Shantanu Jain: tiktoken is a fast BPE tokeniser for use with OpenAI's models

 - ``memory-profiler``  – Fabian Pedregosa: A module for monitoring memory usage of a python program

 - ``pytest``  – Holger Krekel, Bruno Oliveira, Ronny Pfannschmidt, Floris Bruynooghe, Brianna Laugher, Florian Bruhin and others: pytest: simple powerful testing with Python